jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 to a fresh install (it did not ... most likely because I don't understand Linux's RAID tools).
 I survived this because I had also automated backups of my `/home` directory, taken every 4 hours.
 The backed up version of `/home` has all my files and all the configuration files (e.g. [`.bash`][05], [`.vim`][06], [`.conky`][07], etc.), for my working environment.

+This 2024 upgrade has gone smoother the Ubuntu install spotted the RADI disks and made the appropriate OS modifications, making the reestablishment of the `/home` directory happen easily.